god-s-perfect-idiot/Price-watch/README.md

 # Price-watch
 A price monitoring and graphing tool.
 Automation based off selenium.
+Nope, changed it to Beautifulsoup4. looks great and no gui reqs.
 Plan to release a webapp based off flask.

 Dependencies:
 - Python3
-- Selenium and req drivers
+- beautifulsoup4
+- requests